itscullenbrady/ChemicalMixingSim/README.md

 - **OpenBabel Community** – For the powerful open-source toolkit
 - **Online Developer Forums** – For supporting problem-solving and troubleshooting
 - **Inspirations** – Alchemy-themed games and real-world chemistry curiosity

 ---

+## License
+This project is released under the **MIT License**.
+You are free to use, modify, and distribute this software, provided that proper credit is given to the original author.

+This project incorporates **OpenBabel**, which is licensed under the **GPL v2**.
+You must ensure compliance with OpenBabel's licensing terms when distributing binaries that include it.
+For more information, visit: https://openbabel.org/wiki/Main_Page

+---